Quick answer

 3 — Tax regime decision made

 The tax regime — general scale, flat tax, or lump sum — is chosen at registration and applies for the full tax year.
-The wrong choice can cost PLN 10,000–30,000 in avoidable tax.
+The wrong choice can cost a significant threshold–30,000 in avoidable tax.
 Get accountant advice before selecting.
-A one-hour consultation costs PLN 200–400.
+A one-hour consultation costs a variable fee–400.

 4 — Business address confirmed